theCampel/leocamacho-private-notes/content/Personal Projects.md

 ### Extensions:
 - *Remove Junk Articles:* Too many articles from *The Verge*, *Wired* etc. were advertising related *(Eg best deals to get on Black Friday)*.
 Ideally, [[Large Language Models (LLMs)|BERT]] could be used to detect salesy-like titles and filter them out.
-	- *Note: According to someone at JPMorgan, BERT would perform better than traditional NLP by ~10%.*
+	- *Note: According to someone at JPMorgan, BERT would perform better than traditional [[Natural Language Processing|NLP]] by ~10%.*
 - Reduce the waiting period between article selection and conversation begins.
 There's a couple of (unoptimised) processes between these, so shouldn't be too difficult.
 	- Slight problem is I want to add more complexity there.
 There's a tradeoff with `more stuff x speed`. *(EG: even a small BERT would cause delays).* Maybe preload the initial bit of conversation, eg introduction etc?)
-- Currently, song selection is random.
+- Currently, song selection is random (from my top 10 songs).
 Ideally, the user has some sort of preference over this.

 > [!todo] TODO
 > Something